 Vitamins & Minerals

 Real Maple Syrup is chock-full of minerals including calcium, iron, magnesium, potassium, zinc, copper, and manganese.
 These minerals do great work for your body including things like cell formation, maintaining healthy red blood cells, and immune support.
 Maple Syrup also has a number of vitamins including niacin, B5, B2, folic acid, B6, biotin and vitamin A which insist in things like energy metabolism and vision.

 Agave Nectar contains trace amounts of Vitamin K, C, and E and calcium.
 However, it doesn't contain any minerals like iron, potassium, or zinc.

 Real Maple Syrup is fairly unprocessed.
-The process flow is rather simple - maple farmers remove sap from tree and collect it in tanks.
+The process flow is rather simple - maple farmers remove sap from trees and collect it in tanks.
 Then, the sap is boiled into a concentrated syrup, filtered for cleanliness and clarity, and bottled.